jxk5861/java.util.Random-cracker/README.md

 # java.util.Random-cracker
 A program which demonstrates the insecurities of java.util.Random.
 A single randomly generated 64-bit long is enough to determine the random object's current state and predict every future output.
+Alternativly, two 32-bit integers or a 64-bit double (only 53-bits are randomly generated) can be used to determine the seed and clone the random number generator.

 ## Sample Runs
 ### NotRandom.java